beakerbrowser/beakerbrowser.com/_posts/2017-06-14-forking-websites-on-the-p2p-web.md

 avatar: /img/team/taravancil.jpg
 image: /img/posts/forking-sites/thumbnail.png
 excerpt: |
   We love services like GitHub, Codepen, and Glitch, for providing tools to share, duplicate, and remix other people’s projects.
-What if instead of being part of a one-off service, this feature were a core piece of the Web platform?
+What if instead of being part of a one-off service, these tools were a core feature of the Web platform?
 ---

-One of the most interesting phenomena on the Web, is the popularity of services like GitHub, Codepen, and Glitch, which provide tools for sharing, duplicating, and remixing other people’s projects.
+One of the most interesting phenomena on the Web is the popularity of services like [GitHub](https://github.com), [CodePen](https://codepen.io), and [Glitch](https://glitch.com), which provide tools for sharing, duplicating, and remixing other people’s projects.
 The practice of learning from and using existing code as boilerplate is a critical piece of what’s made innovation on the Web platform so open.

-We love these tools, and think they’re provide an amazing service, but what if instead of being part of a one-off service, this feature were a core piece of the Web platform?
+We love these tools, and think they provide an amazing service, but what if instead of being part of a one-off service, they were a core feature of the Web platform?

-In Beaker, it is.
+In Beaker, they are.

 ## Open-source websites

 Beaker uses [Dat, a peer-to-peer protocol](/docs/inside-beaker/dat-files-protocol.html) for distributing and delivering websites and files.
 So when you visit a website in Beaker, the Dat protocol makes it possible to download every file that composes the website.